The Lord's Prayer Is Misunderstood

 When you fully understand the meaning of each word, you wouldn't want to say it any other way!

-Which of the words do you want to modify?
+• Which of the words do you want to modify?
 Or find synonyms for and say differently?
 Or which part of the prayer do you want to omit today?

-You see, you cannot receive God's Kingdom (the Holy Spirit) for today, unless your sins have been forgiven through the Bread of life?
+• You see, you cannot receive God's Kingdom (the Holy Spirit) for today, unless your sins have been forgiven through the Bread of life!

-And you will not be forgiven of your sins and receive God's blessings, unless you forgive others!
+• And you will not be forgiven of your sins and receive God's blessings, unless you forgive others!

 We need not think of this prayer as a legal requirement, as in the law of Moses.
 It is rather a "pure love" prayer, and "proper worship" directed to our heavenly Father.
 It is the minimum we should do, springing from within as a true believer, to obey Jesus' commands.

-6.2 The Lord's Prayer prayed once a day is not a repetitive "babbling on" prayer.
+6.1 The Lord's Prayer prayed once a day is not a repetitive "babbling on" prayer.
 Look at what Jesus said:

 Matthew 6:7 And when you pray, do not keep on babbling like pagans, for they think they will be heard because of their many words.

-Those who tell you it is repetitive and against Bible teaching are still trying to defend their church!!
+Those who tell you it is repetitive and against Bible teaching are still trying to defend their Protestant church!!
 This format of the Lord’s Prayer once a day, is 100% consistent with the Bible teaching and God’s previous plan for the Jews, which was sacrifices daily, that they also had to eat for the forgiveness of their sins.
 For thousands of years, every day, God had them repeat this same process daily.
 For what?
 For the forgiveness of their sins.
 And they did it!
 Without complaining!!
 And now, for us, Jesus' sacrifice is final; no more daily sacrifices, instead we have the same daily prayer.

 Jesus said in the Bible (not me), that His sacrifice turned into a Bread of life that we ask for daily.
 Then how did the people of today receive this amazing news?
 They don't want it!
 I keep getting emails from people complaining about it!! - "Do I have to keep saying the same words every day?!" and "Are you basing your whole website on the Lord's Prayer?
 Really?"
 Listen to me.
-God in the Bible is basing His whole redemption plan on the Lord's Prayer!! and I clarify accordingly!!
+God in the Bible is correlating His whole new-covenant redemption to the Lord's Prayer!! and I clarify accordingly!!
 I hear His words and I explain them, to those who have ears that hear.

 7. The Overlooked Commandment